Sophia Grace & Rosie: Books

 Brownlee and McClelland have published two illustrated story books.
 The first book, entitled Tea Time with Sophia Grace & Rosie, was published 1 February 2013.
 It debuted at No. 2 on The New York Times Best Seller list of "Children's Picture Books", only outsold by Victoria Kann's Emeraldalicious (Pinkalicious).
 The second book, Show Time with Sophia Grace & Rosie, was published on 25 March 2014, and also received commercial and critical success, like its predecessor.
 Both books were written by both Brownlee and McClelland and illustrated by Shelagh McNicholas.
 They were published by Orchard Books.

 Singing dolls

 In April 2014, Just Play launched a two-doll pack containing two dolls of both Brownlee and McClelland.
 They were sold exclusively at Walmart stores for the first month, until made available at Claire's in May.

 Personal lives

-Brownlee has two children, a son (born 26 February 2023) and a daughter (born 29 December 2024).
+Brownlee has two children; a son, born 26 February 2023, and a daughter, born 29 December 2024.
+On 16 June 2026, Brownlee announced that she is expecting her third child.